nikhilraojl/op/README.md

 ## About

-A simple program written in rust to quickly open projects in neovim.
+A simple program to quickly open projects in neovim.
 Works on both windows and linux.
+Written in rust btw.

 ## Usage

 #### Basic

-Just run `op` command and an UI shows up, navigate using arrow keys and select a project with `enter` to open it with neovim.
+The simplest way to use this program is to run `op <project_dir>` which opens said project in neovim.

+You can also just run `op` command and an UI shows up.
+You can navigate using arrow keys, search by typing and select a project with `enter` to open it with neovim.
 Use `escape` to exit the UI\
 ![](./media/op_nvim.png)

-Below is the layout expected for this program to run by default.
-Only 'project_dir' level in the layout is detected by this program
+**IMPORTANT: Below is the layout expected for this program to run.
+By default only 'project_dir' level in the layout is detected by this program**

 ```
 # Reference layout